sanderdevries/sanderdevries.github.io/_pages/publications.md

 "Performance Standards in Higher Education", solo-authored.

 <p align="justify">
-"Mother Nature, Mother Nurture: on the Biological Determinants of Intergenerational Persistence", with Eric Plug.
+"Mother Nature, Mother Nurture: on the Biological Determinants of Intergenerational Persistence", with Erik Plug.